aliciabarczak/NC-News-FE/README.md

 ## Using NC News

-A working example of this API is published at: https://nc-news-practice-site.netlify.app.
+A working example of this app is hosted on Netlify at: https://nc-news-practice-site.netlify.app.

 ### Functionality